-If MAC 2233 is the lower course number, students must inform Dr. Harrington in person at least ONE WEEK in advance of the exam date so that appropriate accommodations can be made.
+If MAC 2233 is the lower course number, students must inform Dr. Shabazz in person at least ONE WEEK in advance of the exam date so that appropriate accommodations can be made.
 Otherwise it may not be possible to reschedule.

 You may also take a make-up exam if you are participating in a UF sponsored event during the regular exam time.
-You must provide documentation of the conflict to Dr. Harrington in person at least ONE WEEK in advance of the exam date to sign up.
+You must provide documentation of the conflict to Dr. Shabazz in person at least ONE WEEK in advance of the exam date to sign up.

-• Makeup Exams: If you are participating in a UF sponsored event or religious observance, you may make up an exam only if you make arrangements with Dr. Harrington in his office at least ONE WEEK PRIOR to the event.
+• Makeup Exams: If you are participating in a UF sponsored event or religious observance, you may make up an exam only if you make arrangements with Dr. Shabazz at least ONE WEEK PRIOR to the event.
 You must present documentation of a UF sponsored event.

-If illness or other extenuating circumstances cause you to miss an exam, contact the course coordinator immediately (no later than 24 hours after the exam) by email.
-Then, as soon as possible after you return to campus, bring the appropriate documentation to Dr. Harrington in Little 378.
+If illness or other extenuating circumstances cause you to miss an exam, contact the course coordinator before the exam.
+Then, as soon as possible send the appropriate documentation to Dr. Shabazz.
 You will be allowed to sign up to take a makeup exam as scheduled during the semester.

 • Makeup Online Homework: With the extended availability of online homework, we do not provide makeups for online work.
-Exception: if you must miss class for an extended period of time due to illness or a family emergency, see Dr. Harrington to discuss an extension of the due date for online assignments.
+Exception: if you must miss class for an extended period of time due to illness or a family emergency, see Dr. Shabazz to discuss an extension of the due date for online assignments.

-• Makeup Quizzes Since a quiz is dropped, no make-ups are given for discussion quizzes.
-Exception: if you must miss class for an extended period of time due to illness or a family emergency, see Dr. Harrington to discuss other options.

-• Makeup Class Participation Points: There are no makeups for class participation points.
+- Makeup Quizzes Since a quiz is dropped, no make-ups are given for online quizzes.
+There is a prerequisite for each quiz.
+You are required to achieve an 80% on the weeks homework to unlock the weeks quiz.
+Exception: if you must miss class for an extended period of time due to illness or a family emergency, see Dr. Shabazz to discuss other options. - Makeup Class Participation Points: There are no makeups for class participation points.
 We collect extra points to allow for technical difficulties with your clicker or occasional absence from lecture.